 First, we observe that green product innovation by product market rivals pushes down performance of incumbent brown firms (Panel A).
 While the incidence of a product innovator entering a product space is rare (see Table 3), when it happens, the effect on incumbents is sizeable; an annual entry rate of 1 environmental product innovator in the product market pushes down household sales of brown firms by 6.7 % and corporate sales by 2.2%.
 A similar, but milder, result holds for providing incumbent green alternatives to that of brown product market peers (Panel B): green product market rivals push down household sales of brown firms by 0.98% and corporate sales by 0.4%.
 Green diffusion is found to be less destructive than innovation, yet more common.
-Our innovation result has antecedents in a more generic innovation literature: Performance decline through (generic) product innovation by product market rivals was formalized by Jones and Williams (1998) and Jones (2005) and shown to be empirically operative by Bloom et al. (2013).
-Our second result, unsurprisingly, suggests that the same effect holds for diffusion.

 Second, Table 4 suggests that both green process innovation and investment in environmental capital by product market rivals has a negative effect on incumbent brown performance.
 Both activities are likely to give the environmental firms an edge in the product market, thereby driving down performance of brown laggards.
-The conjecture that process innovation leads to advantages over product market rivals through cost efficiencies and enhanced productivity was previously documented by Grilliches (1995) and Hall et al. (2009).
 Table A.2 in Appendix A supports a "cost reducing mechanism" by showing a positive correlation between being either a green adopter or a green process innovators and exhibiting lower average consumption of electricity, gas and smaller wastage expenses (per value added).

 Finally, green process innovation and adoption of environmentally friendly capital by technology peers makes it more likely that brown firms liquidate their fixed assets at a loss and radically depreciate their assets in order to align the book value of their capital with market values.
-Negative externalities on incumbent technology from environmental process innovation directly stems from the seminal work by Aghion and Howitt (1992) which argues that (generic) technological progress imposes losses on others by rendering obsolete their old manufacturing processes.
-This mechanism reflects a "technology risk" where process innovation lowers pledgeability of assets which embody laggard technologies.
-Our result also suggest that technological adoption induces similar outcomes.

 Robustness.
-A few points related to eq.
+A few points related to Eq.
 (1) & (2) warrant attention.
 First, the covariates in our baseline results take a static view on environmental activities.
 In an ideal empirical set-up, one would observe time variation in each of the green activities.
 While our datasources would allow us to introduce some form of dynamics in the green status of firms, Appendix B.1.2 builds the case that variation through that channel is limited in the time frame under consideration.